VanagaS/NonDeveloper_TestAutomation/README.md

 ## Folder Structure

     IGGY: The actual project
-    linter: The linter for electron to add IGGY development support easier on electron
+    linter: The linter for electron to add IGGY development support on electron